vuestorefront/storefront-ui/apps/docs/components/blocks/Alert.md

 ## Alert neutral

-Simple version of alert that has neutral grey color.
+A simple version of the alert that has a neutral grey color.

 <Showcase showcase-name="Alert/AlertNeutral" style="min-height:210px">